bmunozro1/Photoresponsive_chemotaxis_simulator/README.md

 **Input:**

 *   Array of x values (Dosage)
 *   Photokinetic constant, k

 **Output:**

 *   Table of x and corresponding y values (normalized to 1)
 *   Graph of theoretical data

-## Section II: Calculating kinetic constant from laboratory data
+## display(): Calculating kinetic constant from laboratory photokinetics data

 This section allows for calculating the photouncaging constant k using the first order kinetic equation: